gonewind73/pytuntap/README.rst

 To create a TUN device::

-    from pytuntap import TunTapDevice
+    from tuntap import TunTapDevice

     tun = TunTapDevice(nic_type="Tun")

 To create a TAP device::

-    from pytun import TunTapDevice
+    from tuntap import TunTapDevice

     tap = TunTapDevice(nic_type="Tap")